 - Snacks: There will be light concessions available for purchase during the social time on Friday and Saturday evenings.

-the evening events and pick it up in the Expo when returning to your room at night.
+- Late-night Pizza: Pizza can be ordered for Friday and Saturday nights.
+Place your order in the hotel lobby before the evening events and pick it up in the Expo when returning to your room at night.

 - Don't forget: Saturday's lunch and Sunday's brunch are provided for you!